Jordan algebras admitting derivations with invertible values: Preliminaries

 During our discussion we will encounter some certain types of Jordan algebras, so, in order to make our work self-contained, we provide their definitions:

-\begin{enumerate} \item[I.] \textbf{Algebra of type $A^{(+)}$.} Let $(A,\cdot)$ be an algebra.
-Then its underlying vector space equipped with new multiplication $a \circ b = \frac{1}{2}(a\cdot b + b \cdot a)$ is again an algebra which we denote by $A^{(+)}.$ If $A$ is associative, then $A^{(+)}$ is a Jordan algebra.
-If a Jordan algebra $J$ can be imbedded into $A^{(+)}$ for an associative algebra $A$, it is called \textit{special}.
-It is known that in a special Jordan algebra $J \subseteq A^{(+)}$ an element is invertible with inverse $y$ if and only if it is invertible in $A$ algebra with inverse $y$.
-Nonspecial Jordan algebras are called \textit{exceptional}.
+\begin{enumerate} \item[I.] \textbf{Algebras of type $A^{(+)}$.} Let $(A,\cdot)$ be an algebra.
+Then its underlying vector space equipped with new multiplication $a \circ b = \frac{1}{2}(a\cdot b + b \cdot a)$ is again an algebra which is denoted by $A^{(+)}.$ If $A$ is associative, then $A^{(+)}$ is a Jordan algebra.
+If a Jordan algebra $J$ can be embedded into $A^{(+)}$ for an associative algebra $A$, it is called \textit{special}.
+Nonspecial Jordan algeras are called \textit{exceptional}.
+It is known that an element of a special Jordan algebra $J \subseteq A^{(+)}$ is invertible if and only if it is invertible in $A$ with the same inverse.
+It is known that if $A$ is unital associative, the degree of $A^{(+)}$ is the same that of $A.$

-\item[II.] \textbf{Algebra of type $H(A,*)$.} For an algebra $A$ with involution $*$ the set $H(A,*)$ of $*$-hermitian elements (i.e., such elements $x$ that $x^* = x$) is closed under Jordan product $\circ$, so it is a subalgebra of $A^{(+)}$.
+\item[II.] \textbf{Algebras of type $H(A,*)$.} For an algebra $A$ with involution $*$ the set $H(A,*)$ of $*$-hermitian elements (i.e., such elements $x$ that $x^* = x$) is closed under Jordan product $\circ$, so it is a subalgebra of $A^{(+)}$.
 Again, if $A$ is associative, $H(A,*)$ is a Jordan algebra.

+During the paper we will frequently encounter matrix algebras with involutions, so it is reasonable to give some examples of them:

+1) The first example is the well-known transpose involution $T$.
+It is obvious that the degree of the algebra $H(M_n,T)$ is exactly $n.$